GI Rights Network

-The GI Rights Network is coalition of nonprofit, nongovernmental organizations that provide free and confidential information to United States military servicemembers, veterans, and their families.
+The GI Rights Network is a coalition of nonprofit, nongovernmental organizations that provide free and confidential information to United States military servicemembers, veterans, and their families.
 Most of the counseling provided by the Network is done via phone through the GI Rights Hotline 877-447-4487.
-The Network also provides email counseling and some live in-person counseling in places where offices exist.
-The Network also maintains a website with easy access to information about discharges, military regulations, GI rights, and other organizations; most information is available in both English and Spanish.
+In addition to phone support, the Network offers email counseling and in-person assistance at select office locations.
+It also maintains a website with information on discharges, military regulations, G.I. rights, and related organizations, with most content available in both English and Spanish.

 GI Rights Hotline

 The Network provides free, confidential, non-directive counseling to callers, with a particular focus on discharges and grievances.
 Hotline counselors come from a variety of backgrounds and include veterans, mental health workers and attorneys.
 Counselors provide information and options as opposed to "legal advice" or "medical advice".
 Sometimes counselors assist callers in finding civilian medical providers or civilian attorneys.